Paul O'Grady: TV presenter and comedian dies aged 67

 Presenter and comedian Paul O'Grady has died at the age of 67.

-He passed "unexpectedly but peacefully" on Tuesday evening,his partner Andre Portasio said in a statement.
+He passed "unexpectedly but peacefully" on Tuesday evening, his partner Andre Portasio said in a statement.

 O'Grady rose to fame in the 1990s with his iconic scouse drag queen persona Lily Savage, going on to present game show Blankety Blank and other light entertainment programmes.